axcasella/docusign_msc/README.md

 Our backend server is built with Node.js and Express.
 We have written our server side code in Typescript for the ability to do static type checking and less error prone code.

-The server stores FSC data & schema, evaluations, and certificates to Microsoft Dynamics 365.
-Evaluations and certificates follow the required FSC schema.
+The server stores MSC data & schema, evaluations, and certificates to Microsoft Dynamics 365.
+Evaluations and certificates follow the required MSC schema.
 In addition, the server stores user info, roles, and audit comments to MongoDB Atlas.

 The server exposes the following **15 REST APIs**, consumed by our UI.
 The decoupling of server and UI is beneficial because we can scale up the server without impacting the UI, and the UI can be swapped out as needed.